Is my child too ill for Nursery?

 Our children have the opportunity to go out in all weathers so please ensure they have suitable clothing.

 Daisychains does have a uniform but is not compulsory for your child to wear it.
-If you would like your child to wear uniform, T-shirts, and jumpers with the Daisychains logo on are available from RJ’s Work and Leisurewear in Sheerness.
+If you would like your child to wear uniform, T-shirts, and jumpers with the Daisychains logo on are available from Forsters in Sheerness and Sittingbourne.
+Uniform can be ordered in the shop or via the website – Forsters School Outfitters

 During hot weather children need to be protected from the sun so we recommend that you provide your child will a top that covers their shoulders and a sunhat.
 Your child should also be covered with an appropriate factor sun cream.